Nike posts higher-than-expected quarterly revenue

-Nike Inc (NKE.N), the world's No. 1 footwear maker, reported quarterly revenue that beat analysts' estimates, helped by higher demand in Western Europe, China and emerging markets.
+June 29 Nike Inc, the world's No. 1 footwear maker, reported quarterly revenue that beat analysts' estimates, helped by higher demand in Western Europe, China and emerging markets.

 Shares of the Dow component were up 3.2 percent at $54.87 in after-market trading on Thursday.